dsklein/StopLooper/README.md

 ###Running

-To run the looper, do `./runLooper`.
+To run the entire looper, do `./runLooper`.
+To see a list of command-line options, do `./runLooper help`.

 Stacked histograms will be saved in the 'plots' directory.
 Raw histograms will be stored in `plots.root`.
 The LaTeX code for the yield table(s) will be printed to the screen.